 All in all, the Hall GTCs were top of the line for their day and hold up well against more current vehicles in many categories.
 The only shortcomings would be in the Bells and Whistles department -- particularly the absence of modern electronics and entertainment equipment -- but also in the minimal storage space for large, bulky items.
 The B300 Dodge chassis and running gear is also not quite as powerful or fuel-efficient as new rigs, and the brakes require a little getting used to, even though there are discs in front, huge drums in back and a vacuum-boosted master cylinder.
 Traffic is much faster now and there is a lot more of it -- and the GTC is a heavy vehicle so a little caution is prudent.

-This site is a work in progress, if you have comments or suggestions, or if you have or know of a Hall GTC, please contact me at .
+If you have comments or suggestions on the site, or if you have or know of a Hall GTC, please contact me at .